yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_suspend_resume.rst

 and are dependent on which PMIC is in use, so we use board specific binaries that are passed to the CM3 firmware to define the sequences needed during the sleep and wake paths.
-The CM3 firmware is then able to write these sequences out at the proper location in the Deep Sleep path on i2c0.
+The CM3 firmware is then able to write these sequences out at the proper location in the DeepSleep path on i2c0.

 The CM3 firmware at